rhel-labs/instruqt/convert2rhel/03-running-c2r/assignment.md

 </pre>

-At this point, you can either continue to watch the conversion process or click `Next` to proceed to the next step.
 The conversion can take about 15 minutes to complete.